edoardo-vescovi/games/ant's-walk/README.md

 Brainteasers in "150 Most Frequently Asked Questions on Quant Interviews" by Stefanica, Radoičić, Wang

 ## Math solution for Q2
-The ant can explore an infinite number of points in the half-plane $y&lt;1-x$.
+The ant can explore the half-plane $y&lt;1-x$.
+The explorable points are infinite, as the number of unknowns to solve for would be.

-It reduces to the one-dimensional problem of the drunkard's walk
+As the previous approach becomes infeasible, we observe that the ant's walk reduces to the drunkard's walk in one dimension.
+Indeed, we can section the visitable locations with the lines $y=c-x$, where $c=...,-20,-10,0,10$.

 References
+Brainteasers in "150 Most Frequently Asked Questions on Quant Interviews" by Stefanica, Radoičić, Wang
 https://medium.com/i-math/the-drunkards-walk-explained-48a0205d304
 https://math.stackexchange.com/questions/306467/expected-number-of-steps-for-reaching-k-in-a-random-walk